autoplot/documentation/to_md/help.md

 # Exporting Data

-Data can be exported using \[menubar\]-\>File-\>Export Data.
+Data can be exported using \[menubar\]→File→Export Data.
 This will take the data that has the focus set by the last mouse click and export either the data as it was originally loaded in or as it is displayed.
 For example, if Flux\[Time,Energy,Angle\] is loaded, a slice is displayed.
 The scientist can either export the original 4-D data, or